WHIPLASH

 Physiotherapy assessment

-Your physiotherapist will need to assess you for physical signs of neck pain and dysfunction.
-Musculoskeletal signs indicative of class II whiplash include decreased range of motion and point tenderness, upon subjective complaints of pain.
-Further neurological signs including decreased or absent deep tendon reflexes, sensory deficits and muscle weakness could indicate class III whiplash.
-Further imaging and evaluation maybe required and early assessment and management is critical for your recovery to ensure the best possible outcome and potential secondary complications.
+A physiotherapist will assess for whiplash by checking for physical signs of neck pain and dysfunction, such as decreased range of motion and point tenderness, based on the patient's subjective complaints of pain.
+The physiotherapist may also look for neurological signs, including decreased or absent deep tendon reflexes, sensory deficits, and muscle weakness, which could indicate a more severe form of whiplash.
+Further imaging and evaluation may be required to confirm the diagnosis, and early assessment and management are critical for recovery to ensure the best possible outcome and potential secondary complications.

 Physiotherapy management